AgentMP/hitl-mcp-server/README.md

 Create a HITL escalation for a $50 software license purchase, then modify it to $75 enterprise license

+# Receiving push notifications

 5) To receive Cogito push notifications on Slack/Teams/WhatsApp/Telegram , go to https://agentmp.ai/linkchannels , select your preferred channel and configure your channel identifier.

 For Teams and Slack contact your channel admin to enable AgentMP bot.

+We are actively onboarding other channels.
+If you need to run this MCP server entirely within your firewall reachout to ops@manifoldsystems.io

 6) To test out Cogito HITL API on postman you can use postman collection - HITL.postman_collection.json - in this repo.